UKCloud/ukcloud-openstack-enduser-tests/README.md

   * Scenario - Allows complex user based scenarios to be setup to allow full workflows to be tested
   * Stress - Allows for complex stress testing workloads to be executed

-Skyscape exposes the end-user API and Scenbario tests that run to validate consitency of the platform between changes to help customers understand and contribute to the test coverage.
+UKcloud exposes the end-user API and Scenbario tests that run to validate consitency of the platform between changes to help customers understand and contribute to the test coverage.
 The aim is to improve transparency of the platforms fucntionailty whilst also enabling customers to contribute tests that are pertinent to their infrastructure.

 Users can contribute by either: